Early Childhood Education: Special Needs (M.Ed.)

 In determining admission of students to teacher education graduate programs, several criteria are used:

 - The undergraduate record.
 The undergraduate overall minimum grade point average for admission is 3.0.
-The undergraduate grade point average of students admitted to the graduate programs in teacher education is approximately 3.55 (based on 2020 admissions).
+For UNH students pursuing the accelerated masters degree pathway, a minimum GPA of 3.2 is required.

 - Praxis Core Academic Skills for Educators (Core) exam scores are required.
 Applicants must obtain, at a minimum, a qualifying score (as set by the state of New Hampshire at the time of testing) on all three (Reading, Writing, and Mathematics) Core exams in order to be considered for admission.
 Current NH qualifying scores may be found at the ETS Praxis Website under the “Tests required for all licensure areas” page.